 Deciding for the future is a huge step one has to make in life.
 It is a scary thought to realize that one decision can dictate the rest of a person’s life, but everyone has to go through with it at some point.

 Because of the importance of this step, it is good to have something to guide you.

 “Follow your passion” has been the motto of a lot of young professionals.
-Schools, friends, and the media have long been influencing this group of young people to follow their heart and to choose the career that makes them happy.
+Schools, friends, and the media have long influenced this group of young people to follow their heart to choose a career that makes them happy.
 After all, you want to be spending most of your hours on something that interests you and drives you.

 But is passion enough when choosing a career?
 Is it the best factor to consider when deciding what to do with the rest of your life?

 This might be true for some people, but it is not the case for everyone.
 This all boils down to reality and how practical you should be when choosing your life’s path.

 While you shouldn’t abandon your passion altogether, you should not make it the only thing worth considering when you pursue a career.
 Here are some points to remember.

 First of all, you live in reality, and it isn’t a walk in the park.
 For sure, there are exceptions when someone has a passion.
 They are exceptionally good at it, and they get a shot at success and fame.
 But this doesn’t happen to every single person, and not every job is going to lead to security.

 When you grow up, there are bills to be paid, there are responsibilities that fall on your shoulders, and there are expectations to meet.
 While you don’t have to bend for everybody, you should know that part of growing up and living in the real world is considering things other than yourself.
 It is essential to find how you will feed yourself and your family, too.

 This does not mean your search for some high-paying position that you do not have any interest in and struggle every day due to lack of motivation, but you should strike a balance between passion and practicality.